Tag Archives: learning disabilities

 It was like scheduling a weekly nightmare.

-Every Tuesday, at 6:30 pm, I would have to read aloud for an hour.
+Every Tuesday at 6:30 pm, I would have to read aloud for an hour.
 This was my biggest fear.
-For half of the lesson was theory.
+Half of the lesson was theory.
 Here, I literally had to read the music notes aloud.

-The other half was practical, where my fingers outed me for the illiterate fraud I was, to an extremely stanch Mr. Lanza.
-In comparison to the many big scary men in my life, Mr. Lanza, my music teacher was a gummy bear.
-A hairy stout gummy bear that smelled of spicy aftershave.
+The other half was practical, where my fingers outed me for the illiterate fraud I was to an extremely staunch Mr. Lanza.
+Compared to the many big scary men in my life, Mr. Lanza, my music teacher, was a gummy bear.
+A hairy, stout gummy bear that smelled of spicy aftershave.
 But that did not mean that he could not be daunting.
 The way his shoulders hunched with every wrong note or careless fingering was worse.
 In some ways, his defeated slump was more difficult than any harsh word or deep scowl.

-In grade two, I had enough trouble reading words let alone music notes on a page full of clustered lines.
-Practicing never seemed to help, so I never bothered with it, in spite of my mother’s gripes.
+In grade two, I had enough trouble reading words, let alone music notes, on a page full of clustered lines.
+Practicing never seemed to help, so I never bothered with it, despite of my mother’s gripes.

 Like every child, I wanted to be liked and accepted, especially by those who were likely to pass judgement or evaluate.